tldr-pages/tldr/pages/common/mongodump.md

 > Utility to export the contents of a MongoDB instance.

-- Create a dump of all databases (This will place the files inside a folder called "dump"):
+- Create a dump of all databases (this will place the files inside a folder called "dump"):

 `mongodump`